DocNow/twarc/docs/tutorial.md

 Twarc is structured like many other command line applications: there is a single main command, `twarc2`, to launch the application, and then you provide a subcommand, or additional arguments, or flags to provide additional context about what that command should actually do.
 In this case we're only launching the `twarc2` command, and providing a single _flag_ `--help` (the double-dash syntax is usually used for this).
 Most terminal applications will have a `--help` or `-h` flag that will provide some useful information about the application you're running.
 This often includes example usage, options, and a short description.

-Note also that often when reading commands out loud, the space in between words is not mentioned explicitly: the command above might be read as "twarc-two dash dash help".
+Note also that often when reading commands out loud, the space in between words is not mentioned explicitly: the command above (`twarc2 --help`) might be read as "twarc-two dash dash help".

 Though we won't cover the command line outside of using Twarc in this tutorial, your operating systems command line functionality is extensive and can help you automate a lot of otherwise tedious tasks.
 If you're interested in learning more the [Software Carpentry lesson on the shell](https://swcarpentry.github.io/shell-novice/) is a good starting point.